New Media Launching Soon!

 Remember, the headline is the first thing readers see, so make it count!

-Writing a captivating summary for your press release means keeping it short—just one or two sentences.
+Writing a captivating summary for your press release means keeping it short—just one to three sentences.

 So even if someone only reads the summary, they grasp the essential elements of your announcement, especially the journalists or readers who might be scanning through many press releases.